bartjanssens92/vagrant-puppet-logstash/README.md

 ##Things I learned

  - Vagrant
-    - Making a vagrant box
+    - Using a vagrant box
     - Adding the basic boxes
     - Building furder on an existing box
     - Enabeling puppet provisioning